projectiota/electrolink/iota-link-protocol.md

 ### setFunction(int pinId, int fnc)

-Configures pin pinID to primary or secondary function.
+Configures pin `pinId` to primary or secondary function.
 Secondary pin function should be enabled before calling any of the secondary functions (e.g. analog, pwm, spi, i2c).

 Parameters: